Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v0.97.0 ➞ v0.98.0

+### *(new feature)* snowflake_connections datasource
+Added a new datasource enabling querying and filtering connections.
+Notes:
+- all results are stored in `connections` field.
+- `like` field enables connections filtering.
+- SHOW CONNECTIONS output is enclosed in `show_output` field inside `connections`.
+  It's important to limit the records and calls to Snowflake to the minimum.
+That's why we recommend assessing which information you need from the data source and then providing strong filters and turning off additional fields for better plan performance.

 ### *(new feature)* connection resources

 Added a new resources for managing connections.
 We decided to split connection into two separate resources based on whether the connection is primary or a replica (secondary). i.e.: